 As we get farther into the autumn period, the weather gets a little cooler.
 It’s generally not bitterly cold this time of year, and in fact, the weather can be beautiful.
 That’s what makes fishing such a good thing this time of year.

-However, there are some days when it does get pretty chilly, and eventually it’s going to get cold.
-That doesn’t mean we need to stop fishing: In fact we should keep fishing.
-The fish bite really good on some bodies of water in the cold weather, and a true trophy is a good possibility when the weather is cold.
+However, there are some days when it does get pretty chilly, and eventually, it’s going to get cold.
+That doesn’t mean we need to stop fishing: In fact, we should keep fishing.
+The fish bite really well on some bodies of water in cold weather, and a true trophy is a good possibility when the weather is cold.
 If we want to take advantage of this opportunity, we just need to adjust our fishing habits a little bit.
 Here are some ideas for more productive and pleasant fishing from now until ice-up.

 If you’re fishing for deep fish, say walleyes or crappies or smallmouth bass, do lots of sonar work.
 Let your depth-finder tell you if you should fish a spot.
 If it reveals baitfish or larger fish, give the area a try.
 If nothing shows up on the sonar, keep moving until something does.
 This works best in deep water because the cone angle of the transducer covers a larger area in deep water, which increases the odds of showing if fish are present.

 Once you find fish in deep water, give them plenty of opportunities to show you what they want.
 If you want walleyes, day in and day out, it’s really hard to beat a Fire-Ball jig tipped with a larger than ordinary redtail chub.
 Start with a four-incher.
 If they like that, go bigger.
 If nothing happens, find a different group of fish.
 The fish in this school aren’t ready to eat, but they will at some time during the day.
 Check back with them later.
 Employ the same tactics for smallmouth bass and crappies, just use smaller baits for the crappies.